sams96/sams96.github.io/content/post/2020-03-15-ny-architecture.md

 Just 15 months after I posted my [Singapore Architecture photo series](/singaporean-architecture), I have decided to revisit this theme with some photos I took in New York last September.
-Despite what this series might suggest, I did explore beyond Manhattan but not as much and I found Manhattan to be the most interesting photographically.
+Despite what this series might suggest, I did explore beyond Manhattan but not as much because I found Manhattan to be the most interesting photographically.

 <div class="diptych">
 <a href="https://www.flickr.com/gp/ss9679/oV1Xud" title="NY01">